cartal/lisbon_single_cell_2021/README.md

 - **Set up GDrive**: Each Google Account comes with 15 GiB of storage free to use.
 You can save your data there.

-- **Get Data**: You can download the data from the www.heartcellatlas.org website.
+- **Get Data**: You can download the data from the Heart Cell Atlas [website](www.heartcellatlas.org).
 For the batch correction excercise you will need the Heart Immune Cells, and for the label transfer you will need the heart fibroblast.

 For the transfer label example using `scNym` we can either train the model on the whole heart cell atlas dataset, but this may take a while even with GPUs!
 To speed up things, you can save the heart model (`models/heart_scnym`) in your GDrive so it can be used to annotate the dummy dataset.